 In this series, we share our top ten things to do in Cambridge, MA and other cities where we operate our Food Tours and Chocolate Tours.
-Yes, we think you should try one of our tours of Harvard Square, which is an incredible way to explore this intellectual haven.
+Yes, we think you should try one of our tours of Harvard Square or Kendall Square or Central Square, which is an incredible way to explore this intellectual haven.
 If you’re here longer, check out these other ideas which are activities that Sam and I love doing together and with guests.

 Visit the Harvard Art Museums